 You will not be arrested for politely declining to answer questions, but a situation that requires police intervention is unlikely to be simplistic enough for that response.
 Police could arrest you for many other reasons, including ‘probable cause,’ so always be polite and do not aggravate the situation.

 If you have been Mirandized and you waive your rights, meaning you wish to speak to police freely without an attorney present, you can change your mind at any time and ‘plead the fifth,’ meaning you no longer wish to answer questions, or that you have changed your mind and wish to have an attorney present after all.

 If you have concerns that you may incriminate yourself by speaking freely to a police officer, by all means request that your attorney be present.
-To find a local attorney, don't hesitate to pick up the phone and dial 1-888-360-8407.
+To find a local attorney, fill out an online case evaluation.